If you are new to paintball you may be asking yourself, “What to wear paintballing?” The answer depends on a few factors.

 The best paintball gear is simple and unobtrusive.

 When engaging in paintball combat, sturdy pants are necessary.
 An old pair of heavy denim jeans, cargo pants, or tactical camouflage pants are good options.

-If you plan to get into the sport and play often it might be a good idea to invest in a pair of tactical pants like Propper Men's Lightweight Tactical Pant which are engineered with a DuPont Teflon coating to resist stains, rip-stop fabric to withstand tear and wear, and several strategically placed pockets to hold gear and other personal effects.
+If you plan to get into the sport and play often it might be a good idea to invest in a pair of tactical pants like No products found. which are engineered with a DuPont Teflon coating to resist stains, rip-stop fabric to withstand tear and wear, and several strategically placed pockets to hold gear and other personal effects.

 Paintball Shirt/ Top

 Always wear a long sleeve top while playing paintball.
 A lightweight athletic shirt, or shirt made from heavy cotton are good choices.
 You can also layer with a hoodie if the weather is cold.
 A hoodie is an ideal layer because it is so easy to remove once you get hot.

 Look for a shirt with a turtleneck or mock turtleneck to give your neck some protection.
 If you want to invest in a shirt, No products found. makes a decent mock turtleneck in heavy cotton at a reasonable budget.

 If you want a little more protection the No products found. is lightly padded at the shoulders, arms and chest.
 It has breathable mesh sides to keep you cool while playing.